meero-com/github-actions-shared-workflows/actions/aws/pull-docker-image/README.md

 ## Behavior

 Pull a Docker image from ECR
-Save image as artifact and outputs artifact name and filename.
+Save image in cache and outputs cache key and path.

 ## Usage